-Oceanography and Coastal Sciences reflect the wide variety of ecosystems linked by water.
-Research in this area covers lakes and streams of freshwater, estuaries and marine coastal ecosystems that are important to various plants and animals but may be threatened by human activities.
+Oceanography reflects the wide variety of ecosystems linked by water.
+Research in this area covers lakes and streams of fresh water, estuaries, and coastal marine ecosystems that are important to various plants and animals but threatened by human activities.

-Oceanography deals with the ocean's physical, chemical, biological, geographical and behavioural character.
-Therefore, the program requires the study of coastal areas in order to manage any kind of sensitive ocean-related issues and their impact on coastal areas.
-In case you choose to pursue a Masters in Coastal and Marine Management you can get an opportunity to work in many different parts of the world.
+Oceanography deals with the ocean's physical, chemical, biological, geographical, and behavioral character.
+Therefore, the program requires studying coastal areas to manage sensitive ocean-related issues and their impact on coastal areas.

 - Agricultural and food scientist